-- bulk-size (mandatory): Defines the bulk size in number of documents. - ingest-percentage (optional, defaults to 100): A number between (0, 100] that defines how much of the document corpus will be bulk-indexed. - corpora (optional): A list of document corpus names that should be targeted by this bulk-index operation.
+- bulk-size (mandatory): Defines the bulk size in number of documents. - corpora (optional): A list of document corpus names that should be targeted by this bulk-index operation.
 Only needed if the corpora section contains more than one document corpus and you don't want to index all of them with this operation. - indices (optional): A list of index names that defines which indices should be used by this bulk-index operation.
 Rally will then only select the documents files that have a matching target-index specified. - batch-size (optional): Defines how many documents Rally will read at once.
 This is an expert setting and only meant to avoid accidental bottlenecks for very small bulk sizes (e.g. if you want to benchmark with a bulk-size of 1, you should set batch-size higher). - pipeline (optional): Defines the name of an (existing) ingest pipeline that should be used (only supported from Elasticsearch 5.0). - conflicts (optional): Type of index conflicts to simulate.
 If not specified, no conflicts will be simulated.
 Valid values are: 'sequential' (A document id is replaced with a document id with a sequentially increasing id), 'random' (A document id is replaced with a document id with a random other id).

 '''

+{

 "name": "index-append",

 "operation-type": "bulk",

 "bulk-size": 5000

+}

 '''